Sammyfrw/articulate/README.md

-# postnote
+# articulate
-Postnote is my term project submission for CS602.
+Articulate is my term project submission for CS602.